RandScullard/photo-screen-saver/readme.md

       export const LOCAL_FOLDER_PATH = "<your path goes here>";

 **A quick warning:** When you display random photos from the web, there's always a chance you'll get something you wouldn't want your kids, your grandma, or your boss to see.
-The Flickr API call is set up to avoid anything NSFW, but photos do end up in the wrong category from time to time &mdash;
+The API calls are set up to avoid anything NSFW, but photos do end up in the wrong category from time to time &mdash;
 don't say I didn't warn you.
 If you want to stay on the safe side, you can always use your own local folder of photos.